daramcq/prolog/graphs/README.md

 L = [b-c-2, c-b-2, d-c-1, a-d-1] ;
 false.
 ```
-We can then find the total weight:
+We can extend this to find the total weights of the paths between the nodes:
 ```prolog
 ?- weigh_path(a, c, Path, Weight).
 Path = [b-c-2, a-b-1],